 If you’re sending email newsletters from Gmail, you can create and send your emails directly within ContactMonkey without having to switch back to your Gmail inbox:

 ContactMonkey’s Email at Scale feature enables you to send emails to more than 2000 individuals in a single email send.
 This makes it easy to sidestep Google’s sending limits and achieve wider reach with your internal email communications.

 And when it comes to tracking your email: ContactMonkey’s new Google Group support allows you to gather individual tracking metrics on emails sent to your Google Groups.

 You’ll get precise recipient numbers with each Gmail send and streamline your email workflow without needing to coordinate with IT.

 How to Get the Most From Your Email Newsletter Templates

-Using ContactMonkey’s newsletter templates, you can enhance your internal communications strategy so you can save time and create better content for your employees.
+Templates aren’t just a time-saver, they’re an invaluable tool for someone wondering how to make a great internal newsletter.
+Using ContactMonkey’s newsletter templates, you can enhance your internal communications strategy and create better content for your employees.
 Let’s explore how to use your newsletter templates beyond simply creating and sending them.

 How to manage and re-use existing templates

 You can turn any emails you create with ContactMonkey into a template.
 Within the Email Library on the ContactMonkey dashboard, you can view all of your created emails.